Steps to use a kanban board

 Implementing WIP limits ensures your team isn’t overloaded — and means they can dedicate their time and resources to a few projects at a time, resulting in higher-quality work.

-How to use a kanban board in Jotform Tables
+How to use a kanban board in Jotform Boards

 Success with kanban